aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-ppt-to-pptx/_index.md

 {{% /alert %}}

 ## **Convert PPT to PPTX**
-title: Aspose.Slides for Android via Java now facilitates the developers to access the PPT using [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class instance and converting that to respective [PPTX](https://docs.fileformat.com/presentation/pptx/) format.
+Aspose.Slides for Android via Java now facilitates the developers to access the PPT using [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class instance and converting that to respective [PPTX](https://docs.fileformat.com/presentation/pptx/) format.
 Presently, it supports partial conversion of [PPT ](https://docs.fileformat.com/presentation/ppt/)to PPTX.
 For more details about what features are supported and unsupported in PPT to PPTX conversion, please proceed to this documentation [link](/slides/androidjava/ppt-to-pptx-conversion/).

-title: Aspose.Slides for Android via Java offers [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class that represents a **PPTX** presentation file.
+Aspose.Slides for Android via Java offers [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class that represents a **PPTX** presentation file.
 Presentation class can now also access **PPT** through Presentation when the object is instantiated.
 The following example shows how to convert a PPT presentation into PPTX Presentation.

 ```java
 // Instantiate a Presentation object that represents a PPTX file